-Some would say that awarding Player of the Season awards to defenders is pointless.
-That the difficult thing in football is to score goals - and that makes the striker’s role the most important on the field.
+The most difficult thing in football is to score goals - and that makes the striker’s role the most important on the field.

-Well, the transfer market would certainly agree.
+The transfer market would certainly agree.
 The biggest fees are often commanded by the most frequent goal botherers and a decent hitman can hide a multitude of sins for your team.

 Of course, being a striker isn’t just about finishing anymore.
 You have to hold up, link play, press, run the channels and bully defences.
 These lads have certainly got the role sussed…

 NOTE: this list consists of the players who play as a central striker, rather than wide forwards, which you can find here.
 So, sorry Mo Salah: you’ve played more games on the wing this season.

 10. Dusan Vlhaovic (Juventus)

 After hitting 49 goals in 108 Fiorentina appearances, Juventus fans expected big things when the Serbian arrived in Turin in January 2022.
 While he hasn't quite hit those heights, with the Old Lady enduring a transition period, the Serbian has still hit double figures in Serie A this season, despite off-field issues with the club has troubled matters on the pitch.